elijah-godfrey/SportsHub/docs/DEVELOPER_GUIDE.md

 ### Frontend Architecture

-The frontend follows the **Bulletproof React** architecture pattern, which emphasizes:

 #### Feature-Based Organization
 Each feature is self-contained with its own:
 - **API Layer**: HTTP client functions for backend communication